yongjhih/WizardBuilder/README.md

             .addPage(secondPage)
             .setListener(new Listener())
             .build();

+You can now launch it directly:

     wizard.show();

+If you want to launch it from the ActionBar instead then you need to inherit your activity from 'WizardLauncherActivity' and add an icon to your ActionBar menu.
+Then add this line (typically from onCreate of your activity):

+    addWizardLauncher(R.id.news, createWizard());

-And in the listener you can do some action when the user has clicked a button in a wizard page:
+Finally in the listener you can do some action when the user has clicked a button in a wizard page:

     class Listener implements WizardBuilder.WizardListener {